Bradfield/algos/queues/the-queue-abstract-data-type.md

     parameters and returns an integer.

-As an example, if we assume that `q` is a queue that has been created and is currently empty, then the table belowe shows the results of a sequence of queue operations.
+As an example, if we assume that `q` is a queue that has been created and is currently empty, then the table below shows the results of a sequence of queue operations.
 The queue contents are shown such that the front is on the right.
 4 was the first item enqueued so it is the first item returned by dequeue.